UN chief condemns executions by Houthis in Yemen

-New York [US], September 20 (ANI/Xinhua): UN Secretary-General Antonio Guterres on Sunday strongly condemned Saturday's executions of nine individuals by the Houthi movement in Yemen, said his spokesman.
+United Nations, Sep 20 (IANS) UN Secretary-General Antonio Guterres has strongly condemned Saturday's executions of nine individuals by the Houthi movement in Yemen, said his spokesman.

 Stressing that he opposes the use of the death penalty in all circumstances, the secretary-general reiterates that international law sets stringent conditions for the application of the death penalty, including compliance with fair trial and due process standards as stipulated under international law, said the statement.